 Allegations of abuse at reform schools across the US gained prominence last year when celebrity Paris Hilton went public about the alleged abuse she suffered at one as a teenager in a YouTube documentary.

-Both she and Amanda Householder have offered their support to the Breaking Code Silence campaign - an initiative aimed at exposing abuses and lack of oversight within the so-called "troubled teens" industry.
+She has offered her support to the Breaking Code Silence - a campaign aimed at exposing abuses and lack of oversight within the so-called "troubled teens" industry.

 Ms Householder responded to the news of her parents' arrest in a Wednesday TikTok, saying she was OK, but "overwhelmed" at the news.